Goldrathlab/Spatial-TRM-paper/README.md

 ![Project Banner](images/connections.png)

 > [!NOTE]
-> In this repository, we show how to reproduce the figures from our 2024 manuscript: **Functional Diversity of Memory CD8 T Cells is Spatiotemporally Imprinted**[^1].
+> In this repository, we show how to reproduce the figures from our 2024 manuscript: **Memory CD8 T Cell Diversity is Spatiotemporally Imprinted**[^1].
 Additionally, we provide our data processing pipelines to create fully-processed Anndata objects containing all of the spatial data used to construct figures.

 ## Table of Contents